n4nidhinchandran/songbird/readme.md

 ```
 # .gitignore
 ...
-src/AppBundle/tests/_output/*
+src/AppBundle/Tests/_output/*
 ```

 Then, run the test only for scenario 10.6.1

 ```
+# remember to start selenium server in a separate terminal
+-> scripts/start_selenium
+# switch to a new terminal and run the test
 -> scripts/runtest As_An_Admin/IWantToManageAllUsersCest.php:listAllProfiles
 ...
 OK (1 test, 1 assertion)
 ```

 Looking good, what if the test fails and you want to look at the logs?
-The log files are all in the "tests/_output/" directory.
+The log files are all in the "Tests/_output/" directory.

 Let us write another test for scenario 10.6.2.
 We will simulate clicking on test3 show button and check the page is loading fine.